OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - `https://example.com/api/v1` (or v2 etc)
 - `https://example.com/graphql`

-Or subdomains the the applications my consume:
+Or subdomains the the applications may consume or depend upon:

 - `https://api.example.com/api/v1`